What is a Concrete House?

 Concrete House Design

 You may or may not like the look of a concrete house.
 Concrete house designs can vary and look very modern or traditional.
-The advantage of concrete is there is no limit to the different designs you can do with this material.
-You can always build it to look like a more traditional house as we have shown.
-Or if you like the look you can make a modern concrete home like the one below.
-The house is elevated on concrete columns because it is in the flood zone.
-This house will have a concrete exterior and interior.
-As well as a roof deck, with a small green roof, solar panels and rain water collecting for use in gardening.
+One advantage of concrete is there is no limit to the different designs you can do with this material.
+The house below is elevated on concrete columns because it is in the flood zone.
+This house has an exposed concrete exterior.
+This house was poured in place.

 Concrete House Construction